CWood-sdf/pineapple/README.md

 ## Setup

-Pineapple has only been tested with lazy.nvim as a package manager.
+Pineapple has only been tested with lazy.nvim as a package manager, though it probably would work with others.

 Here's the quick setup: